 Getting started as a freelancer is an exciting opportunity and one that holds a lot of promise.
-In fact, freelancing is only expected to grow in 2017 and beyond.
 However, choosing to get started with a freelance career and handling things the wrong way could end up costing you business and recurring clients.

 It could also lead you to feel burned out and like you’re not achieving the success that you intended to when you started.
 This is why it’s so much easier to start off on the right foot as a freelance writer or freelancer of any type.
 What follows are the four biggest mistakes that freelancers make.